KLBK Severe Weather Update for Sunday, May 1st, 2022

 KLBK’s 2022 Severe Weather Special

-Be sure to stay with the KLBK First Warning Weather team tomorrow for updates on the incoming severe weather!
+Be sure to stay with the KLBK First Warning Weather team throughout the day for updates on the incoming severe weather!
 We’re dedicated to keeping you and your loved ones safe through the storms.

 Stay weather aware, South Plains!